 Figma, Zoom, Adobe Creative Suite

-Travelers struggle to find authentic local food experiences and often settle on generic, tourist-focused options due to:
+Travelers struggle to find authentic local food experiences and often settle on generic, tourist-focused options.

-- Lack of verified reviews and cultural context
+• Lack of verified reviews reduces trust and confidence

-How might I create a platform that feels curated and trustworthy without feeling exclusive or overwhelming?
+How might I create a platform that feels authentic, curated, and transparent without making users feel excluded or overwhelmed?

 12-participant survey data on food experience discovery during travel.